Iran envoy leaves as EU says time to decide on nuclear talks | Headlines

 - Iran Islamic Rep

-Political decisions must be taken within days to end the indirect talks between Iran and the United States on reviving the 2015 Iran nuclear deal after 11 months, the talks' coordinator, Enrique Mora of the European Union, said on Monday.
+Iran and the United States must take a political decision within days to prevent the failure of indirect talks on reviving the 2015 nuclear deal after 11 months of negotiations rocked by a last-minute Russian demand of a sanctions exemption.
+The European Union's top envoy Enrique Mora, who coordinates the talks, tweeted: "Just to clarify.
+There are no longer 'expert level talks.'

-After intensive talks between Tehran and world powers in Vienna, all parties involved in the negotiations have said an agreement was close, but there are still some significant differences to overcome between Washington and Tehran and the war in Ukraine has also begun to impact the negotiations.
-"Just to clarify.
-There are no longer "expert level talks".
 Nor 'formal meetings.'
-It is time, in the next few days, for political decisions to end the #ViennaTalks .
+It is time, in the next few days, for political decisions to end the #ViennaTalks.
 The rest is noise."

-The stakes are high.
+Mora's Twitter post followed the departure of Iran's chief negotiator Ali Bagheri Kani on Monday for consultations in Tehran and a report in Iranian media that experts would further pursue talks in Vienna.
 Should the talks collapse, it could carry the risk of Tehran getting to within a short sprint of nuclear weapons and igniting a fresh war in the Middle East.
-It could also see more harsh sanctions on Iran by the West and continued upward pressure on world oil prices already strained by the Ukraine conflict.
-Iranian state news agency IRNA said chief negotiator Ali Bagheri Kani would return on Monday to Tehran for consultations, although he had indicated experts would remain.
+It could also prompt the West to impose more harsh sanctions on Iran and further escalate world oil prices already strained by the Ukraine conflict.

+Parties involved in the talks between Tehran and world powers in Vienna had said last week that a deal was expected to be reached within days.
+European negotiators from France, Britain, and Germany had already temporarily left the talks as they believed they had gone as far as they could go and it was now up to the two main protagonists to agree on outstanding issues, including the extent to which sanctions on Iran would be rolled back.

+Over the weekend Russian Foreign Minister Sergei Lavrov complicated matters when he said Moscow wanted a guarantee from the United States that its trade, investment and military-technical cooperation with Iran would not be hindered by sanctions imposed on Russia since it invaded Ukraine.
+On Monday, Lavrov insisted on Moscow's demand by telling Iranian Foreign Minister Hossein Amirabdollahian in a phone conversation that the revived nuclear deal should not allow for any discrimination between participants.

 Russia's concerns about the impact of Western sanctions on its dealings with Iran follow a push by senior Iranian officials for deeper ties since hardliner Ebrahim Raisi became president last year.
-Iran's top authority, Supreme Leader Ayatollah Khamenei, has called for closer ties with Russia due to his deep mistrust of the United States.
-(Writing by John Irish and Parisa Hafezi Editing by Tom Hogue, Michael Georgy, John Stonestreet, Catherine Evans and Marguerita Choy)
+Iran's top authority, Supreme Leader Ayatollah Ali Khamenei, has called for closer ties with Russia due to his deep mistrust of the United States.
+(Writing by John Irish and Parisa Hafezi; Editing by Marguerita Choy and Howard Goller)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)